KristinaCer/Bond-Yields-Visualiser/README.md

 # Bond-Yields-Visualiser
-  The program visualises financial data as an interactive scatterplot, using Java.
+  The program written in Java to visualise financial data as an interactive scatterplot.